Organized aggressions against private property

 The ambiguity of the abstraction enables free of interpretation to the aggressor.
 If it refers to a collective of diverse human beings, then a higher status than other human beings is usually assigned to the abstraction.

-“The needs of society come before those of the individual” Adolf Hitler said.
+“Society's needs come before the individuals needs” Adolf Hitler said.

 The abstraction of "wealth equality" is very recurrent.